appwrite/sdk-for-php/docs/storage.md

 GET https://appwrite.io/v1/storage/files
 ```

 ** Get a list of all the user files.
 You can use the query params to filter your results.
-On managed mode, this endpoint will return a list of all of the project files.
+On admin mode, this endpoint will return a list of all of the project files.
 [Learn more about different API modes](/docs/modes). **

 ### Parameters